Work-Study & Non Work-Study Hiring Information for UCSC Faculty and Staff

 Re-hire: If a student has worked for a UCSC before but is inactive in the Payroll Personnel System (PPS), they also must come to the Career Center to complete payroll signup forms.

 After the students have completed these forms at the Career Center, they will receive a "Clearance to Commence Work" card.
 You MUST ask your students for this card BEFORE you put them to work for your department/unit.
-This card will have the date when the students can officially start working and recording hours on their time sheet.
+This card will have the date when the students can officially start working.

 Most, but not all, student employees will report their time worked via CruzPay.
 It may take one to two weeks after a student completes payroll sign-up at the Career Center before they can access CruzPay.
 A user name and password for CruzPay will be sent to the student's UCSC email address.
 They may download a paper time sheet from the CruzPay site to use until they get their password.
 If you have any questions about accessing CruzPay, use the contact information on the website or contact your timekeeper directly.

-The maximum number of hours a student may work during the academic year is nineteen (19) hours per week.
-The maximum number of hours a student may work during summer or quarter breaks is forty (40) hours per week.
+The maximum number of hours a student may work during the academic year is 19 hours per week.
+The maximum number of hours a student may work during summer or quarter breaks is 40 hours per week.
 Students may work during quarter breaks if they were enrolled in the quarter before and will be enrolled in the quarter after the break.